Astroworld Festival crowd crush: Onstage events

 Scott stopped the show for the first time at about 9:24 p.m., saying "Somebody passed out right here" toward the front of the stage.
 Other fans elsewhere continued screaming and waving to attract his attention but Scott began his next song.
 At approximately 9:27 p.m., Scott paused and hunched over after a song.
 While the crowd chanted his name, Scott stood up and walked to the right, pointed offstage, asked for more lights, and asked the crowd to "make some noise for my boy right there hanging in the tree".
 At this time, some nearby concertgoers were still calling out for medics.
 Scott then told everyone to make a gesture with their middle fingers "because they are ready to rage" and continued his set.

 At approximately 9:30 p.m., medical staff moved to someone lying unresponsive in front of a reserved section, then multiple barriers were reported compromised and officials asked a drone for clearer footage.
 Scott noticed an ambulance in the crowd, pointed and asked "What the fuck is that?"
 After telling the crowd, "If everybody good, put a middle finger up to the sky", two members of Scott's entourage came onto the stage to have an indecipherable conversation for several seconds, after which Scott turned to the crowd, asking twice and was joined by one of the two others on stage again for "two hands in the sky".
 Many people complied and Scott said: "Y'all know what you came to do, Chase B, let's go".
 Scott continued the concert, telling the crowd he wanted to hear the ground shake, then sending the two people who were on stage to dive off and crowd-surf.

-As Scott was starting to sing at approximately 9:34 p.m., a man yelled at a camera operator multiple times from the bottom of his media tower to stop the show, which was ignored.
-A woman soon joined him, climbing its ladder onto his platform to shout concerns of someone dead in the crowd.
+As Scott was starting to sing at approximately 9:34 p.m., a boy named Ayden Cruz yelled at a camera operator multiple times from the bottom of his media tower to stop the show, which was ignored.
+A woman named Seanna Faith McCarty soon joined him, climbing its ladder onto his platform to shout concerns of someone dead in the crowd.
 After also being ignored, the other concertgoer went onto the platform to join her but another audience member told them both the crowd would take care of it.
 "People are fucking dying!
 I want to save somebody's life!
 That's somebody's kid!", he responded.
 The operator told both to leave the platform and continued to film.
 Multiple mayday requests from other operators went unheeded and the media towers to which they were trying to escape were being climbed by other desperate attendees.